VPSA Object Storage Console¶

 Expiry Lifecycle Policies - allows setting policy to automatically delete object after configurable time.
 For more information, see Setting Objects Lifecycle Policy.

 Event Log - displays log of events related to selected container.

 Setting Objects Lifecycle Policy¶

 Zadara Object Storage supports retention period for objects.
-The period is set at the object creation time, and it will be automatically removed when expired.
-It is possible to set number of such policies per Container, for different types of objects.
+The period is set at the object creation time, and the object will automatically be removed when expired.
+It is possible to set a number of such policies per Container, for different types of objects.

 To create a lifecycle policy: